Ken Ludwig’s Shakespeare in Hollywood, directed by Lewis Hauser, opens July 12, 2019 at the Adobe Theater.

 World famous stage director, Max Reinhardt, fresh off a wildly successful run for Shakespeare’s A Midsummer Night’s Dream at the Hollywood Bowl, now envisions turning the bard’s masterpiece into a motion picture.
 Standing in his way is Warner Brothers Studio head, Jack Warner, who isn’t convinced bringing Shakespeare to the silver screen will mean big bucks in return.
 But Reinhardt gets his way and filming begins.

-It’s 1934, and Shakespeare’s most famous fairies, Oberon and Puck, have magically materialized on the Warner Bros.
-Hollywood set of Max Reinhardt’s A Midsummer Night’s Dream.
-Instantly smitten by the glitz and glamour of show biz, the two are ushered onto the silver screen to play (who else?) themselves.
-With a little help from a feisty flower, blonde bombshells, movie moguls, and arrogant “asses” are tossed into loopy love triangles, with raucous results.
-The mischievous magic of moviedom sparkles in this hilarious comic romp.
+Enter Shakespeare’s most famous fairies, King Oberon and Puck, who have magically materialized on the set of the film.
+Instantly smitten by the glitz and glamor of show biz, the two are ushered into the movie to play (who else?) themselves.
+With a little help from a feisty flower, blond bombshells, movie moguls and arrogant “asses,” the two get themselves caught up on loopy love triangles, industry power struggles and the trappings of the material world.

 Based loosely on the real-life, true story about Reinhardt’s filming of A Midsummer Night’s Dream, Shakespeare in Hollywood is a raucous, slap-stick comedy romp, featuring Ken Ludwig’s signature quick-witted, poignant and touching writing style and Lew Hauser’s expert flair for directing.